Summary

 - when you are pregnant

-- after surgery – trauma can be a trigger for lipoedema
+- after trauma as it can be a trigger for lipoedema

 - during menopause.